-This course explores current research findings and significant theoretical perspectives on the biosocial, psychosocial and cognitive domains of human development across the lifespan.
+This course explores current research findings and significant theoretical perspectives related to the cognitive, socioemotional and physical domains of human development across the lifespan.
 A major theme of the course is the interaction between nature and nurture in human development.